The other reason Red Bull is making F1 rivals nervous

 The broader Article 17 essentially defines what is considered a ‘constructor' under the regulations.

-And yet there are examples of rapid staff transfer between related teams which suggests that rule is not being enforced.
+On the surface there is no issue as the rules already prohibit the practice.
+And yet there are examples that suggest it is happening.

-At Haas, its former technical director, Simone Resta, was seconded from Ferrari.
+At Haas, its former technical director, Simone Resta, was seconded from Ferrari, with the American team's design office within the confines of the Italian marque's Maranello headquarters.
+Resta's office overlooked Turn 6 of Ferrari's in-house test track.

-Resta had been head of chassis engineering at Ferrari from November 2019 until December of the following year.
-He joined Haas as technical director in January 2021, with his new office overlooking Turn 6 at Ferrari's Fiorano test track.
+Resta joined Haas in January 2021, having been Ferrari's head of chasing engineering from November 2019 to December 2020.

-According to LinkedIn, Nick Roberts joined RB as senior strategy engineer this month, having been senior race strategy analyst at Red Bull Racing.
+Elsewhere, Nick Roberts joined RB as senior strategy engineer this month, having been senior race strategy analyst at Red Bull Racing (a position he has not left, according to LinkedIn).

 Guillaume Cattelani, formerly McLaren's head of aerodynamics who was chief engineer of technology and analysis tools at Red Bull Racing from June 2020 to January 2024 is now deputy technical director at RB.
 A job he started last month.